 Previous articles in this series:

-Please stay tuned!
-Winglets – and their impact on aviation – are featured in the next installment of our biomimicry series!
+Other medical applications are featured in the next installment in our biomimicry series!